rstinejr/FindingJsonCPlusPlus/README.md

 [Boost: Getting Started on Windows](http://www.boost.org/doc/libs/1_63_0/more/getting_started/windows.html#get-boost)

+## Building and running on Windows

+The JsonSerialization VisualStudio project expects environment variable BOOST_ROOT to be the directory path of your Boost distribution.
+On my system it's `D:\boost_1_63_0`.

+Boost's *property_tree* is header only; you do not need to build Boost's binaries in order to use it.

+Build and run the sample with VisualStudio; the solution file is `JsonSerialization.sln`

 ## Building and running on Linux

 Program was also tested on 64-bit Linux Mint 17.2 Rafaela, a variant of Ubuntu.